Mehcanic/project-4-frontend/README.md

 ## Timeframe

-- The time frame for the project was 2 weeks.
+- It was a solo project and the timeframe for it was 2 weeks.

 ## Technologies used for this project